Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \subsection{Results}

-We pre-registered our analysis methods~\cite{disinfowarn-prereg}.
-We computed mean ratings and 95\% confidence intervals for harm and informativeness scores (see Figures~\ref{fig:info-outcomes} and~\ref{fig:harm-outcomes} in Appendix~\ref{apx:bandit}).
-As top and bottom performers, we selected the warnings with the highest and lowest mean ratings where the 95\% confidence intervals did not overlap (see Table~\ref{tbl:mturkresults}).
+We preregistered our analysis methods~\cite{disinfowarn-sm}.
+We computed mean ratings and 95\% confidence intervals for informativeness and harm scores (Figure~\ref{fig:outcomes}).
+For each political alignment and mechanism of effect, we identified the two warnings with the highest and lowest mean scores (Table~\ref{tbl:mturkresults}).\footnote{Our preregistered methods also included a non-overlapping 95\% confidence interval criterion, but it did not affect our warning selection.} We then conducted statistical tests comparing the AVR between these two warnings.\footnote{We did not conduct statistical tests on warning CTRs, because our research questions focused on seeking alternative sources of information.} We treated clickthroughs and alternative visits as samples drawn from binomial distributions.\footnote{We assumed independence between warning treatments for a participant.} For tests with large sample sizes, we used a z-test because a normal distribution approximates a binomial distribution; when the sample size was small, we used Fisher's exact test.

-\paragraph{Informativeness} Liberal participants identified \textit{i3} as the most informative warning, producing a very high mean score of 1.41 (on the scale $[-2,2]$).
-Liberals also gave two other warnings high, consistent ratings for informativeness (\textit{i2} and \textit{i4}).
-On average, conservatives gave much lower informativeness ratings to all of the warnings that we designed to be informative.
-Conservatives selected \textit{i4} as the most informative design, with a high mean score of .88.
-The next most informative warning conservatives selected was a warning we had intended to convey harm: \textit{h4}.
+\paragraph{Informativeness} We found that \textit{i3} had a very high mean informativeness score for liberal participants (1.41 on the scale $[-2,2]$). \textit{i2} and \textit{i4} also had high, consistent informativeness scores for liberals.
+As for conservative participants, we found much lower mean informativeness scores for every warning we designed to be informative. \textit{i4} had the highest mean score (0.88).
+The next most informative warning for conservatives was \textit{h4}, which we had intended to convey a risk of harm.

 The least informative warning was \textit{h1}, which achieved consistent, extremely low informativeness scores from both liberals and conservatives. \textit{h1} was the most extreme warning in the harm category; the only text it contained was ``WARNING: This website is dangerous.''